rippled

 command in the next step.

-Generate CMake files for every configuration you want to build.
+Use conan to generate CMake files for every configuration you want to build:

 For a single-configuration generator, e.g. Unix Makefiles